-With his follow-on band, “String Fever” and "Turquoise," Friel began performing more of his own songs.
-He continued to perform through his twenties and then took a break in his thirties to focus on his career in electrical engineering.
+With follow-on bands, “String Fever” and "Turquoise," Friel began performing more of his own songs.
+He continued to perform through his twenties and then took a break in his thirties to focus on his career in engineering and ship design.

 Eventually entering into impromptu sessions with musician friends, such as bassist Martin Somers, pedal steel player Paul Shufer and guitarist Bill Frierson, those experiences gradually became more frequent.
 By 2003, Friel's current band, ‘The Resonators,’ had begun to form.
 The Resonators have long since become Southeast Virginia mainstays at outdoor festivals as well as intimate nightclubs.

-Soon after releasing his 2007 debut album, 'Twilight Red Sky,' Friel was named “Winner-2007 Toronto Exclusive Magazine Awards for Best International Folk Male Artist.”
-His songs received regional radio airplay on various stations for several years following.
+Upon releasing his 2007 debut album, 'Twilight Red Sky,' Friel was named “Winner-2007 Toronto Exclusive Magazine Awards for Best International Folk Male Artist.”
+His songs received regional radio airplay on several stations.
 Friel went on to receive various music awards including the 2008 and 2009 “Port Folio Weekly Magazine Music Awards,” as well as, the “Veer Magazine Music Awards” in 2012 and 2013.

-Skip again teamed with brother Randy in 2008 to release 'Evergreen Christmas.'
-The 16-track collection features six originals penned by the brothers and some new twists on a few Holiday folk classics.
+Skip teamed with brother Randy in 2008 to release 'Evergreen Christmas.'
+The 16-track collection features six originals penned by each of the brothers and some new twists on some Holiday classics.
 Skip's track, 'Evergreens,' was selected as “Winner-Best International Folk Song-2008 Toronto Exclusive Magazine Awards.”
 In 2012, Skip released the Americana Rock album, 'Passage.'
-In 2017, he released the 3 song EP 'Seaworthy Souls,' which continues to receive airplay on Southeast Virginia radio stations such as WHRV and WFOS.
+In 2017, he released the three song EP 'Seaworthy Souls,' which continues to receive airplay on Southeast Virginia radio stations such as WHRV and WFOS.